tenpy/tenpy/doc/intro/model.rst

             return SpinHalfSite(conserve=conserve)

-Note that we added ``conserve`` as a model parameters, such that we can later turn charge conservation on or off.
+Note that we added ``conserve`` as a model parameter, such that we can later turn charge conservation on or off.
 The possible values for ``conserve`` are documented in the site class, here :class:`~tenpy.networks.site.SpinHalfSite`, and it is common to support ``'best'`` as a value for the ``conserve`` model parameter and translate it to the largest possible symmetry,